 - If you want to learn how the traditional Prussian goose-step works you have to watch British television, because in Germany in the younger generation - even in my generation - nobody knows how to perform it.

-March with a goose-step: soldiers goose-stepped outside the monument
+March with a goose step: soldiers goose-stepped outside

 More example sentences

 - One by one, red-coated soldiers goose-stepped in.